 Mary Wollstonecraft (1759-1797) British philosopher and feminist.
-Best known for her book – A Vindication of the Rights of Women (1792) which was one of the earliest expositions of the equality of women and men.
+Wollstonecraft was best known for her book – A Vindication of the Rights of Women (1792) which was one of the earliest expositions of the equality of women and men.

 Short Bio – Mary Wollstonecraft

 For a while, Mary worked as a governess in a large Irish family.
-She had a talent for teaching, but took a dislike to Lady Kingsborough.
-To Mary, Kingsborough was the antithesis of an ideal women.
-In Lady Kingsborough she saw a women with no real independence, but being primarily concerned with superficial appearances and pleasing men.
-Mary later developed her thoughts for the concept of a good wife.
+She had a talent for teaching but took a dislike to Lady Kingsborough.
+To Mary, Kingsborough was the antithesis of an ideal woman.
+In Lady Kingsborough, she saw a woman with no real independence, but primarily concerned with superficial appearances and pleasing men.
+Mary later developed her thoughts on the concept of a good wife.